 Located in the heart of downtown San Francisco, the University of the Pacific Arthur A. Dugoni School of Dentistry is a nationally renowned medical school and treatment center that serves more than 135,000 patients each year.

 The school sought to transform its 395,000 square foot, seven-story building into a state-of-the-art facility dedicated to the education and practice of dentistry.

-The school enlisted Southland for design-build plumbing and process piping services throughout the building, including its large lecture halls, outpatient dental clinics, research labs, office space, food service courts and bookstore.
+Southland provided design-build plumbing and process piping services throughout the building, including its large lecture halls, outpatient dental clinics, research labs, office space, food service courts, and bookstore.

-After completing this initial research, Southland used 3D BIM modeling to design the mechanical equipment room.
+After completing this initial research, our team used 3D BIM modeling to design the mechanical equipment room.
 Once completed, Southland was able to provide process systems within the facility, including oxygen, nitrous oxide, lab air, surgery vacuums, dental vacuums, natural gas, and purified water.